input-output-hk/plutus-use-cases/mlabs/lendex-endpoint-spec.md

 Expected outcome:
-Wallet Balance of aToken is reduced by x.
+Wallet Balance of aToken is reduced by x. these funds are added to the user's reserve
 Wallet balance of underlying is increased by (x * e) (less fees) atokens are burned AND any global state tracking total aTokens in circulation is adjusted.